 However, the threshold to avoid a negative payment adjustment at 75 points has remained constant.
-Another steady factor is that the 2023 penalty and incentive payment adjustment range is from negative 9 percent to positive 9 percent on the scale.
+Another steady factor is that the 2023 penalty and incentive payment adjustment range is from negative 9% to positive 9% on the scale.

 The Quality Category reporting period remains 12 months, while six quality measures with one high-priority measure still exist for 2023.
-Concerning the data completeness threshold, ECs must report at least 70 percent of all eligible instances for the reporting year.
-It is noteworthy that for future years 2024 and 2025, a proposed rule change will modify that threshold to 75 percent.
+Concerning the data completeness threshold, ECs must report at least 70% of all eligible instances for the reporting year.
+It is noteworthy that for future years 2024 and 2025, a proposed rule change will modify that threshold to 75%.

 2023 Quality Modifications

-Health Equity Measures will be added to High Priority Measures in 2023 as quality changes.
+Health Equity Measures have been added to High Priority Measures in 2023 as quality changes.
 These changes revolve around patient safety, patient experience, efficiency, care coordination, and other outcomes.
 The process will be guided by benchmarks that were established two years prior.

-Furthermore, with respect to the Quality Measure changes for 2023, 194 MIPS measures are proposed.
-Specifically, nine new quality measures are being added.
-Fifteen will be removed and seventy-three quality measures will be modified.
+Furthermore, with respect to the Quality Measure changes for 2023, 194 MIPS measures were proposed.
+Specifically, nine new quality measures were being added.
+Fifteen were removed, and 73 quality measures were modified.

 2023 Promoting Interoperability Modifications